SharePoint/sp-dev-docs/docs/sp-add-ins/working-with-lists-and-list-items-with-rest.md

 ### Create list item in a folder

-Create list item in a folder.
+The following example shows how to create a list item in a folder.

 ```text
 POST /_api/web/lists/GetByTitle('Test')/AddValidateUpdateItemUsingPath